Mushfequr-Rahman/Improving_CSRNet/README.md

 # CSRNet-Simple-Pytorch
-This is an simple and clean implemention of CVPR 2018 paper ["CSRNet: Dilated Convolutional Neural Networks for Understanding the Highly Congested Scenes"](https://arxiv.org/abs/1802.10062).
+This is an simple and clean implemention of CVPR 2018 paper ["CSRNet: Dilated Convolutional Neural Networks for Understanding the Highly Congested Scenes"](https://arxiv.org/abs/1802.10062) for our project for CSCI 4240U Computer Vision.
+We have added files for several modifications on top of the authors contributions.

+Authors:
+Mohammad Mushfequr Rahman and Jessica

 <p align="center">
   <img width="750" height="400" src="./images/CSRNet_arch.png">